nhn/tui.editor/api/latest/lib/squire-rte/README.md

 * **tag**: The tag of the format
 * **attributes**: (optional) Any attributes the format.

-Returns `true` if any of the selection is contained within an element with the specified tag and attributes, otherwise returns `false`.
+Returns `true` if the entire selection is contained within an element with the specified tag and attributes, otherwise returns `false`.

 ### bold